JonathanAquino/git-time-lapse-view/README.md

 entire file.
 Try selecting the Show Differences Only checkbox at the bottom of the window.

-To use the Browse Directories/Repository button ("..."), first enter a file path or repository URL into the File Path/URL field.
-Fill in the User and Password fields if necessary.
-Then press the "..." button.
-A file dialog or repository-browser dialog will appear, allowing you to choose a file.
+You can also use the Browse Directories button ("...") to choose a file.

 # Build Instructions